tmdict/tmdict/data/content/page/tmdict/site/site.en.md

 **2019-06-09**

 With this update, the _Fate/EXTRA_ glossary is finally complete; missing entries in the Chinese glossary have been filled, and proofreading of the English glossary is now finished.
-If you notice any more errors, please <a href="../contact/">notify us</a>!
+If you notice any more errors, please notify us!

 - Added missing entries to Fate/EXTRA Chinese glossary.
 - Fixed formatting, grammar, and translation inconsistencies in Fate/EXTRA English glossary.